⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 172.58 | Compares the company's current share price to its trailing twelve-month earnings per share, indicating how much investors are willing to pay for each dollar of past earnings. |
+| P/E Ratio (TTM) | 166.43 | Compares the company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |

-| Forward P/E | 18.64 | Compares the company's current share price to its estimated future earnings per share, offering a forward-looking view of valuation. |
+| Forward P/E | 15.68 | Measures the current share price against estimated future earnings per share, offering a forward-looking valuation perspective. |

-| PEG Ratio | N/A | Relates the P/E ratio to the company's expected earnings growth rate, used to determine if a stock's price is reasonable given its growth potential. |
+| PEG Ratio | 1.38 | Relates the P/E ratio to the company's earnings growth rate, providing a more comprehensive view of value by factoring in growth expectations. |

-| Price/Sales (TTM) | 6.70 | Measures how much investors are willing to pay for each dollar of the company's trailing twelve-month revenue, useful for valuing companies with volatile earnings or negative net income. |
+| Price/Sales (TTM) | 6.61 | Indicates how much investors are paying for each dollar of the company's revenue over the past twelve months, useful for companies with fluctuating earnings. |

-| EV/EBITDA | 15.62 | Compares the enterprise value of the company to its earnings before interest, taxes, depreciation, and amortization, often used to compare companies across industries by neutralizing capital structure and tax differences. |
+| EV/EBITDA | 15.49 | Measures the enterprise value of a company relative to its earnings before interest, taxes, depreciation, and amortization, often used for comparing companies with different capital structures. |

-| Operating Margin | 35.50 | Represents the percentage of revenue left after paying for variable costs of production, but before paying interest or taxes, reflecting the efficiency of the company's core operations. |
+| Operating Margin | 35.50 | Represents the percentage of revenue left after deducting operating expenses, showing the company's profitability from its core operations before interest and taxes. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |